-Houses at Risk Now
+Houses currently at risk

 This page highlights large country houses at risk - from the newly abandoned to the near-ruinously derelict.
 Though some houses may be beyond saving, there is still hope, if someone with enough money and sensitivity can be found to undertake sympathetic restoration or reconstruction.
 If you would like more information on Buildings at Risk please become a Friend of SAVE Britain's Heritage who have details of over 800 buildings in need of care and restoration - perhaps you can play your part in preserving our heritage.